chipsi007/wufuc/README.md

 ### Several improvements over my script-based approach:
 - **No system files are modified!**
-- Heuristic byte signature patching persists over new updates.
+- Heuristic-based patching, which means it will usually keep working even after updates.
 - C is best language.
 - No external dependencies except for Microsoft Visual C++ 2015 Redistributable.